Skip to content

 • Tool-specific: Backends like ubi may include additional tool-specific information in the platform key

-Environment-Specific Versions
+Environment-Specific Lockfiles

 Local Lockfiles